 As a result of the call in, the Planning Inspectorate held a public planning inquiry in King’s Lynn to examine the application.
 The inquiry concluded on Friday 17 May.
 The inquiry has given all the parties involved and the public a chance to have their say about the proposals.

 Following the inquiry, the Inspector, Elizabeth Hill, will make a recommendation (by way of a report) to the Secretary of State.
 It is expected that the Inspector will submit her report to the Secretary of State in September.
-He will then consider the report and in time, issue the decision about whether to grant planning permission or not.
-A decision is not expected until the end of the year at the very earliest.
+He will then consider the report and issue the decision about whether to grant planning permission or not.
+The Planning Inspectorate has confirmed that the Secretary of State will issue his decision on or before 14 January 2014.

 A library containing documents relating to the inquiry can be found at: http://www.persona.uk.com/kings_lynn/index.htm.